Sarah Calvert

 Sarah Calvert (born 29 June 2001) is a British middle-distance runner from Scotland.
-She won the 1500 metres title at the 2025 UK Athletics Championships.
+She won the 1500 metres titles at the 2025 and 2026 UK Athletics Championships.

 Early and personal life

 Calvert attended Linlithgow Academy in West Lothian.
 She underwent an operation for the back condition scoliosis when she was 15 years-old and could not compete for a year.
 She won the Scottish Schools Championships at under-20 level over both 800 metres and 1500 metres in both 2018 and 2019.
 Her younger sister Isla is also a middle-distance runner.
 She later combined running with studying medicine at Edinburgh University.

 Career

 A member of Livingston AC, she was coached in her early career by Sandra Hardacre and later by Luke Gunn.

 She finished seventh over 800 metres in a personal best time of 2:05.68 at the 2019 European Athletics U20 Championships in Borås, Sweden.

 She won the Scottish Athletics 3000 metres championships in June 2023.
 That month, she won the British U23 title over 1500 metres ahead of Alexandra Millard.
 She competed at the 2023 European Athletics U23 Championships in July 2023 in Espoo, Finland.
 She won Scottish titles over 800 metres and 1500 metres in August 2023, that month she set a new Scottish Native Record - the fastest time by a Scot in Scotland - for the women’s mile run at the Monument Mile Classic event in Stirling, breaking the record set by Yvonne Murray in 1985.